open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

 ## Context and Problem Statement

-The purpose of the ocm-controllers is to provide a way to deploy resources from an ocm component version.
+The purpose of the ocm-controllers is to provide a way to deploy resources from an OCM component version.
 As discussed in the [artifacts ADR](./artifacts.md#negative-consequences) this requires some kind of deployer that consumes the given resource and uses it to create some kind of deployment.